SCHOLARSHIP APPLICATION GUIDANCE

 How will the development of your skills positively contribute towards your area of craft in the UK?
-(300 words)
+(2,000 characters)

 This question gives you a chance to display your knowledge of the field.
 Think about gaps in the market or an area of your craft that is currently overlooked.
 Will you reinvigorate or sustain your craft or pass on your skills and knowledge?
 Explain how this training will help you to contribute to the UK craft sector.

 What would you like to achieve within the next five to ten years?
-(300 words)
+(2,000 characters)

 Outline your long term goals; they should be well defined and realistic.
 You should make sure to explain why this Scholarship is an essential stepping stone and how your career will develop as a result of your training.